dguglielmi-git/jwt-springboot-kotlin/README.md

 * [Connecting utilizing application.properties](#)

-Go to JwtSpringbootKotlinApplication.kt and modify it removing the line related to DataSourceAutoConfiguration:class
+Go to JwtSpringbootKotlinApplication.kt and remove the line related to DataSourceAutoConfiguration:class within exclude clause declared in @SpringBootApplication annotation.

 * Example as you will find it:
 @SpringBootApplication(exclude = [SecurityAutoConfiguration::class, DataSourceAutoConfiguration::class])